 • Photo 1.
-The whole wall in the boudoir of Ariana is faced with red painted glass.
-A concrete bath from the inside is lined with a red mosaic.
-Chandelier bought in Beirut.
+An entire wall in Ariana's boudoir is covered in red-painted glass.
+The concrete bathtub is lined with red mosaics on the inside.
+The chandelier was bought in Beirut.

 • Photo 2.
 A rough concrete washbasin emphasizes the atmosphere of the bunker and brings back childhood memories.
 Such sinks have traditionally been used in South Africa for washing laundry outside.
 Vintage footrest Besson bought in one of the travels.